 There is some very important information given to you on the receipt screen:

 - The Landgate request number is used to track your order and will assist us in easily identifying your order, if any problems are encountered during the delivery process.

 - Your bank receipt number is your record of payment.
 If there are any problems with your credit card, you will need this number when you speak to your bank.

 You may wish to print this page for your records.
 However, an invoice will be provided with the email delivery of your order.
 If you have any questions, please contact our Customer Service Team and have your request number on hand, if you have not received your photography product via email within 30 minutes.

 - Select area

 To view sales view information, you first need to locate the suburb or street that you are interested in.
-Use the Locate a Property function to view the map area you are interested in.
+Use the Locate a Property function to view the map area required.

 - Specify Sales Search Criteria

-You can refine the way sales are displayed and reported using a number of filter options:
+You can refine the way sales are displayed and reported using several filter options:

 - Sales date: you can opt to view sales in the last 6 months, 12 months, 24 months, or 36 months.
 The system defaults to show all sales.
 Sales dating back to 1988 will be displayed.